TRANSITIONING TO CANVAS CLOUD ONLINE WORKSHOP

 COURSE

 All course materials, or content created by instructors, can be migrated using the course migration tool.
 In rare cases, links to media files or third-party tools (LTIs) may not transfer correctly and may need to be manually updated.
-Student-generated content cannot be migrated, including grades, submissions, discussion replies.
+Student work and enrolment-related data also cannot be migrated.
+Visit How to Migrate a Credit Course for a detailed list.

 PROFILE

 Profile content cannot be migrated and will need to be rebuilt.
-This includes personal files, biography information, picture, ePortfolio and any other profile customizations.
+This includes personal files, biography information, profile photo, inbox messages, ePortfolio and any other profile customizations.

 Can I continue to teach courses in the on-premise version of Canvas after Spring 2026?

 No, starting Spring 2026, all credit and non-credit courses should be taught in Canvas Cloud.
-Instructors can start developing their Spring 2026 courses in Canvas Cloud in September.
+Instructors can start developing their Spring 2026 courses in Canvas Cloud during the Fall 2025 semester.

 I am new to Canvas Cloud.
 Where can I go to learn more?